Lunarmagpie/aporia/README.md

 Only systemd is supported.

 ## Installtion
+Install the dependencies:
+- Go compiler
+- pam

-Run the install.sh script as root
+Run the install.sh script as root.
 ```sh
 # ./install.sh
 ```